Eri9898/PostInstallationOSTIcket/README.md

 </p>
 -Parent topic= top level
 </p>
 10. You are now done configuring the Admin roles, Agents roles, End User accounts, SLAs, and Help Topics.
-Now osTicket can be utilized, which will be shown in hte next lab!
+Now osTicket can be utilized, which will be shown in the next lab!